-The huge advantage of polling APIs for data is that you are the captain of your own ship.
+The huge advantage of polling APIs is that you are the captain of your own ship.
 If you want more data, you just increase the paging size.
 If you know that right now you have a traffic jam somewhere on your server, then you, logically, reduce the paging size.
-This is practically an implicit flow control, which is very important when it comes to high data volumes and retaining the performance capability.When used in application integration, APIs have the power of giving you an implicit flow controlClick To Tweet
+This is practically an implicit flow control, which is very important when it comes to high data volumes and retaining the performance capability.

 If you have rapidly changing data, for example, from outdoor sensors in an IoT integration scenario or shipment tracking systems in an eCommerce-related scenario, then you can be sure that data updates will be waiting for your call whenever you make it.
 In other words, you won’t find yourself empty-handed when polling API in such scenarios.

-However, there is no guarantee that every call you make to API will have something ready for you on the other end.
-What if your data is not updated constantly and regularly?
+So, when would you want to use Webhooks then?
+Well, there is no guarantee that every call you make to API will have something ready for you on the other end.
+What if your datasets are not updated constantly and regularly?
 What if out of 8 API calls to a server, for example, to an inventory management system, only one gets an actual response?
 Just imagine this: Zapier is said to have made about 30 million poll requests over a substantial amount of time, out of which only 460,000 returned some results, which is only 1,5 percent.

 In addition to that, as protection measures, most good APIs pose a rate limit on the number of calls per certain period of time, say, per hour.
 You certainly don’t want to waste these already limited resources by making empty calls.

-The main difference between how Webhooks and APIs generally work is that, while APIs place calls without knowing whether they get any data update as a response or not, Webhooks receive calls through HTTP POSTs from external systems only when those have some data updates.APIs place calls even if there is no data, Webhooks sit and wait to be called instead.Click To Tweet
+The main difference between how Webhooks vs API generally work is that, while the latter place calls without knowing whether they get any dataset update as a response or not, Webhooks receive calls through HTTP POSTs from external systems only when those have some dataset updates.

 However, one of the dangers of using a Webhook is that you may never learn about any changes if the other system that sends updates to your Webhook goes offline at the wrong time for some reason.